 CEO & Founder

-Janne is MEOW's CEO and Founder.
+Janne is Meow Productions CEO and Founder.
 She shares her time between Portugal and Denmark and has a massive crush on Australia.
 She has a double degree in journalism and has taught extensively in the fields of journalism, entrepreneurship and communication.
-Janne is also an award-winning editor and has enjoyed great success in print publications.
+As an award-winning editor, Janne and has enjoyed great success in print publications.

 In her free time, Janne likes to travel, travel, travel.
 She has the travel bug and would always rather be in transit than stationary.
 Besides that, she loves outdoor sports, dinner with friends and, of course, watching true crime shows and listening to podcasts.